My Life with PCOS – A Patient’s Story

 She had heard birth control could help ease the pain and bleeding of periods, so she scheduled an appointment with the school’s GYN.
 The gynecologist ran bloodwork and performed an annual exam.
 The results shocked Elizabeth – the bloodwork revealed that she had high testosterone levels!

 After Elizabeth spoke to her mother about her results, Elizabeth discovered her mom had polycystic ovary syndrome.

 “You’d think this is when I would be diagnosed with PCOS, right?
 Unfortunately, my GYN at the time told me it would be useless to do further testing since, as she put it, ‘I didn’t want to have kids yet and I was going on birth control anyway.’”

-Cherokee Women’s Health Diagnosed Me with PCOS
+Finally, the GYN at Cherokee Women’s Health Diagnosed Me With PCOS

 As Elizabeth was attending college, she noticed her pain and heavy bleeding were relieved, but she was very fatigued, and was eventually diagnosed with depression.